-In this section you will develop more tools that will make you a more lethal penetration tester.
-First, you will develop a custom web based password guesser.
-This will teach you how to get the most out of Python's web based libraries and interact with websites using cookies, proxies and other features to p0wn the most difficult web based authentication systems.
-Then, you will write a network reconnaissance tool that will demonstrate the power of Python's 3rd party libraries.
+In this section you will develop more tools to make you a more lethal penetration tester.
+First, you will develop a custom web-based password guesser.
+This will teach you how to get the most out of Python's web-based libraries and interact with websites using cookies, proxies, and other features in order to attack and exploit the most difficult web-based authentication systems.
+Then you will write a network reconnaissance tool that will demonstrate the power of Python's third-party libraries.

 CPE/CMU Credits: 6